Birdy2014/OAuth2-Server/README.md

 - accessTokenLength: The length of an access token
 - refreshTokenLength: The length of a refresh token
 - emailDomain: The accepted domain for email addresses.
 Example: "example.com".
 Leave empty to accept all domains
-- dashboard: The settings for the dashboard client.
-Change the redirectUri value to fit your Website url

 ### Custom websites